 Why Google Update Florida Still Matters After 15 Years

 To get a better understanding of why we are where we are today, we’re told to take a look back at history.
 The same could be said of the digital marketing and search engine Industries, so today we’re taking a look at Google Update Florida.
 Released in 2003 (seems like an eternity when it comes to the internet, doesn’t it?)
 But, given what we know about what Google update Florida probably was, we have a pretty good idea of how it affects SEO today.
-If you are still effected by this update and your traffic has never rebounded get in touch with is now, as we can resolve this issue using our SEO Services.
+If this update and your traffic still affect you has never rebounded get in touch with is now, as we can resolve this issue using our SEO Services.

 By the time February rolls around, rankings began to stabilize because Google had eventually sorted through the false positives.
-While we don’t know how much in-house testing Google have done prior to the release of update Florida, there’s good reason to believe that little testing was done to show how it would affect innocent sites.
+While we don’t know how much in-house testing Google has done before the release of update Florida, there’s a good reason to believe that little testing was done to show how it would affect innocent sites.

-It served as perhaps first the major disruption in the search engine results and the overall algorithm.
-Though Google never disclosed what update Florida actually was, we believe it to be far more than a simple devaluation for irrelevant links. it seems to be more of a statistical analysis.
+It served as perhaps first the significant disruption in the search engine results and the overall algorithm.
+Though Google never disclosed what update Florida was, we believe it to be far more than a simple devaluation for irrelevant links.
+It seems to be more of statistical analysis.

 The principle of link analysis has changed how we discuss as CEO.
 It is what began using natural anchor text in linking patterns.
 The industry still worries about looking natural, because too many keywords in your anchor text can signal to Google that you are a spam website, which of course will negatively affect your rankings.
-Though we aren’t seeing as many research papers on link analysis as we did in the early 2000s, there is definitely an emphasis on machine learning in the areas of understanding concepts, content, and identifying user intent.
-Link analysis is a major part of this process.
+Though we don’t see as many research papers on link analysis as we did in the early 2000s, there is an emphasis on machine learning in the areas of understanding concepts, content, and identifying user intent.
+Link analysis is a significant part of this process.

-Take for instance each stage of your sales funnel and the content you create for it.
-At the top of the funnel when your building awareness content, you’re going to link to a lot of information on material.
+Take, for instance, each stage of your sales funnel and the content you create for it.
+At the top of the funnel when your building awareness content, you’re going to link to a lot of information on the material.
 At the bottom of the funnel when you’re trying to convert someone to a sales, you’ll link to more transactional material.
 As such, your anchor text should indicate this to provide the best possible user experience.

-Whether Update Florida was actually link analysis or not, we know that it likely remains a part of Google’s core algorithm because it’s an easy way to catch and remove obvious spam.
+Whether Update Florida was linked analysis or not, we know that it likely remains a part of Google’s core algorithm because it’s an easy way to catch and remove obvious spam.
 The changes we see as a result of Update Florida continue to influence how we approach SEO today.